14 minute read time

 Before you start designing emails and writing copy, it’s important you understand and define what the goal of the automated email series is.

-Is it to try to convert new subscribers into customers, like Broadway.com does with their welcome email?
-Is it to remind people of important dates, like Nissan does with their service reminder email?
-Or is it to re-engage lost customers, like St Jude does with their donor emails?
+Is it to try to convert new subscribers into customers?
+Is it to remind people of an important date?
+Or is it to re-engage lost customers?

-The key to establishing the correct goals for your automated emails is to align them with your company’s wider marketing goals & KPIs.
-By spending a few minutes thinking about what the goal of the emails is, and how it aligns with your wider goals & KPIs, you can ensure the customer journeys deliver value to your business.
+The key to establishing the correct goals for your automated emails is to align them with your company’s wider marketing goals and KPIs.
+By spending a few minutes thinking about what the goal of the emails is and how it aligns with your wider goals and KPIs, you can ensure the customer journeys deliver value to your business.

 Although you can do a basic welcome email with just an email address, most automated emails, like birthday or reminder emails, require you to have more in-depth data about your subscribers.

 So once you’ve defined the goal of your automated email series, the next step is to ensure you have the right data to power it.